AlbaLomas/TFM-LBVS-Scipion/ChEMBL accession/README.md

 -	Target type: it is highly advisable that the chosen target type is "SINGLE PROTEIN", as the aim of the LVBS is to find compounds that have activity on a single target.
 Although it is possible to choose between other options.

-Organism of compound origin: it is recommended to choose human proteins; since the ultimate goal is to obtain possible molecules to be used as human drugs.
+- Organism of compound origin: it is recommended to choose human proteins; since the ultimate goal is to obtain possible molecules to be used as human drugs.

+The user will specify the search according to these parameters using the GUI of the protocol.
+The script performs different steps: firstly, it retrieves the ChEMBL ID of the compound with the highest affinity on the target; then, it obtains the bioactivity data of the affine compound similar molecules and filters them according to assay type, bioactivity measure, target type and organism of compound origin fields.
+Next, for those molecules that have passed the screening, their structure is obtained in form of "canonical SMILES".
+After collecting the bioactivity and structural data for each molecule, the filter is performed according to the average bioactivity chosen.
+The adapted script is able to sort the obtained molecules in bioactivity ascending order independently of the chosen bioactivity measure.

+The result of the protocol is a number of compounds, also determined by the user, that show activity against the target and have the highest bioactivity levels.
+If the user wants to obtain ALL compounds, the box corresponding to the final number of compounds must be left blank.

 [1] T001 · Compound data acquisition (ChEMBL). (s/f).
 Volkamerlab.Org.
 Recuperado el 22 de junio de 2022, de https://projects.volkamerlab.org/teachopencadd/talktorials/T001_query_chembl.html